 However, if wine is your preferred libation, try a sparkling rosé.
 Many sparkling rosés are fruit-forward, which offers a nice complement to the cherry.
 Like a kriek, plenty of bubbles cascade through sparkling rosés, making for the perfect texture match with this pie.

 For your next summer gathering, please put this frozen chocolate-cherry mousse pie on your dessert menu.
 I promise your life will not only be easier but also tastier.
 What's not to love about that?
-If you love this recipe, please let me a comment and don't forget to sign up for my newsletter.

 Need More Fruity Desserts?